 Your kids will be grown way too soon.
 Embrace this time in your life and volunteer if you can.
 You will be helping your school community and feel more a part of it as well.

 In addition, I was on the PTO and PTG boards at three of my kids’ schools.
-I’ve made thousands of copies, decorated teacher doors, collected for teacher gifts, baked cookies, made food for Teacher Appreciation week, sold tickets at school events, mailed in Box Tops, scheduled dine out nights, made class raffle baskets, emailed parents, and set up and cleaned up after events.
+I’ve made thousands of copies, decorated teachers’ doors, collected money for teacher gifts, baked cookies, made food for Teacher Appreciation week, sold tickets at school events, mailed in Box Tops, scheduled dine out nights and restaurant fundraisers, made class raffle baskets, emailed parents, and set up and cleaned up after events.

 Learn more about me and my contributions to socialmum.com.